tayloraswift/swift-png/examples/README.md

 The [`unpack(as:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/unpack(as:)/) method is [non-mutating](https://docs.swift.org/swift-book/LanguageGuide/Methods.html#ID239), so you can unpack the same image to multiple color targets without having to re-decode the file each time.

-The `unpack(as:)` method also has an overload which allows you to unpack an image into scalar grayscale samples.
+The [`unpack(as:)`](https://kelvin13.github.io/png/PNG/Data/Rectangular/1-unpack(as:)/) method also has an overload which allows you to unpack an image into scalar grayscale samples.

 ```swift
 let v:[UInt8] = image.unpack(as: UInt8.self)